LoginRadius/engineering-portal/content/engineering/guest-post/session-authentication-with-nestjs-and-mongodb/index.md

     }
 ```

-At this point, it still fails because you've only configured `express-session` but didn't implemente it.
+At this point, it still fails because you've only configured `express-session` but didn't implement it.

-When a user logs in, you need to save the user in a session, so the user can access other routes with the session.
+When a user logs in, you need to save the user in a session so that the user can access other routes with the session.

-One thing to keep in mind is that by default, the `express-session` library stores the session in the memory of the web server.
+One thing to keep in mind is that by default, the `express-session` library stores the session in the web server's memory.

 Before it goes into the session, you need to serialize the user.
 As it comes out of the session, deserialize the user.